Summary

 }

-For this input datatype, you'll have to give the unique identifier of the schema and that of the alias to remove.
+For the input, you'll have to give the unique identifier of the schema and that of the alias to remove.
 You can use the fieldAliasSchemas() query to get a list of identifiers and aliases.

 ParameterTypeRequiredDefaultStabilityDescription